How to Be a Successful Note Broker

-1. Start Out as a One-Person Firm
+1. Start out as a one-person firm

 Unlike many entrepreneurs, mortgage note brokers don’t need a team to start a note buying business.
 They can start on their own, and hire brokers, administrative assistants, in-house legal counsel, etc., as revenue increases.
-Most mortgage note brokers start out solo for a reason: A one-person operation is usually the most economical kind of business you can run.
+Most mortgage note brokers start out solo for a reason: A one-person operation is usually the most cost-efficient kind of business you can run.

-2. Promote Yourself Inexpensively
+2. Promote yourself inexpensively

 It would be great if you could start out with full-fledged offline and online marketing campaigns that advertise your services, but this isn’t a reality for most new mortgage note brokers.
-There are, however, some effective, inexpensive ways to promote yourself, such as passing out business cards at real estate broker conventions, distributing flyers among owners of seller financed mortgage notes, and placing inexpensive ads in real estate magazines.
+There are, however, some effective, inexpensive ways to promote yourself, such as passing out business cards at real estate broker conventions, distributing flyers among owners of seller-financed mortgage notes, and placing inexpensive ads in real estate magazines.

 You’ll consistently pay less for mortgage notes than the notes are worth after all the mortgage payments are made, so you can use profits from one note to purchase another.
 Doing it this way is better than using business loans; it prevents a loan provider from foreclosing on your assets if some of your notes are temporarily inactive, and make it hard to pay on the loan.

 4. Consider timing of transactions